IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >^ *Translates to* “There should be fear in life, but whole life should not become fear.”
 ― <a href="https://en.wikipedia.org/wiki/Rajinikanth" target="_blank">Rajinikanth</a>(From Basha movie)

+>“Islamic heritage froze a thousand years ago, in the fourth century of Islam.
+Since then it has not moved forward, has not evolved, and has not renewed itself.

+>“All scorpions sting.
+Some scorpions have actually killed someone, while other scorpions have not killed yet.
+The only difference between them is that the latter have not had the chance to kill yet.
+They have not had the chance to perform the best act that brings you close to Allah.
+The best act that brings you close to Allah is storming into the enemy's midst.
+The best act that brings you close to Allah is the duty of jihad.”

+>“The real danger that the world faces is Islam, in its prevalent form in our Arab and Islamic world.”

+― <a href="https://en.wikipedia.org/wiki/Sayyid_Al-Qemany" target="_blank">Sayyid Al-Qemany</a>

 >“God only exists in people’s minds.
 Especially in Japan, God's always has been a kind of flexible concept.
 Look at what happened to the war. **Douglas MacArthur ordered the divine emperor to quit being a God, and he did**, making a speech saying he was just an ordinary person.”

 ― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>